Live online course – starts on 9 November 2021.

 Join recognised expert Henry Kister online to learn how to get the best performance from a distillation column control system.

 Through Henry's extensive experience, you will learn how to troubleshoot a distillation control system and identify causes of poor performance, evaluate existing column control performance, avoid common causes of instability, and develop improvements to your column control system.
 Henry will use case studies throughout to illustrate the principles and illustrate control systems that did not work.

-Teaching will be delivered via two live modules (approximately three hours in length each) and will include Q&A sessions.
+Teaching will be delivered via three live modules (approximately five hours in length each).

 An e-certificate will be issued at the end of the course to confirm attendance and CPD hours logged.

 By the end of this course you will understand how to: